flduda/flduda/README.md

 ### Hii!
 I'm Eduarda

 Hey there! 🌟 I'm Eduarda, a 25-year-old soaking up the San Francisco vibes and transitioning from Program Manager to aspiring Web Developer.
-Currently rocking the Au Pair life while diving deep into the coding universe with HTML, CSS, and JavaScript.
+Currently rocking the Au Pair life while diving deep into the coding universe.
 Feel free to drop me a line at ferreiraduda99@gmail.com—I'm all ears!
 Pronouns: She/Her.
 Excited about the journey ahead and ready to bring a burst of creativity to the tech world! ✨💖🚀

 <div>
   <a href="https://github.com/flduda">